M-2499/Module-Challenge-2/README.md

 #Conclusions

 The "stock_analysis" macro provides a useful tool for analyzing stock data across multiple worksheets.
 It calculates important metrics such as yearly change and percent change, and identifies stocks with the greatest changes and total volumes.
 The results are displayed in a clear and organized manner, making it easy to analyze and compare different stocks.
 With some customization, this macro can be enhanced further to include additional calculations or formatting options based on specific requirements.
+This information can help identify trends, spot potential investment opportunities, and evaluate the overall health of a portfolio.
+Additionally, the macro identifies stocks with the greatest changes and total volumes, making it easier to focus on stocks that require attention or have notable activity.
+This feature helps prioritize analysis efforts and focus on stocks that may have significant impact on the portfolio.

+The macro presents the results in a clear and organized manner, enhancing readability and facilitating easy comparison of different stocks.
+This organized presentation makes it easier to spot patterns, analyze relative performance, and identify outliers.

 Overall, the "stock_analysis" macro can help investors and analysts gain valuable insights from their stock data and make informed decisions.

 #Additonal Questions/Calculations